tomlobato/Apue-Study/apeu-notes.md

 Each device driver can define its own set of ioctl commands.

 ex: We use the ioctl function in Section 18.12 to fetch and set the size of a terminal’s window

+3.16 /dev/fd
+==

+Newer systems provide a directory named /dev/fd whose entries are files named 0, 1, 2, and so on.
+Opening the file /dev/fd/n is equivalent to duplicating descriptor n, assuming that descriptor n is open.

+We can also call creat with a /dev/fd pathname argument as well as specify O_CREAT in a call to open.
+This allows a program that calls creat to still work if the pathname argument is /dev/fd/1

+The main use of the /dev/fd files is from the shell.
+It allows programs that use pathname arguments to handle standard input and standard output in the same manner as other pathnames.